Jim Boyle (bowls)

 Jim Boyle (1935 – 11 October 2015) was a Scottish international lawn and indoor bowls player.

+Biography

 Boyle won a silver medal in the triples and a bronze medal in the fours at the 1984 World Outdoor Bowls Championship in Aberdeen.

 He made his Scottish international debut indoors in 1971 and outdoors in 1972.

-He competed at the 1986 Commonwealth Games in the men's fours event.
+He competed at the 1986 Commonwealth Games in the men's fours event, with Graham Robertson, Willie Harkness and Malcolm Graham, finishing in sixth place.